davetang/learning_bam_file/README.md

 # Introduction

-One of my most popular pages on my website is this page, <http://davetang.org/wiki/tiki-index.php?page=SAMTools>, which has around 400,000 views to date (2016 April 15th).
-I decided to rewrite the page on GitHub because my hosting company has made several changes over the years that has broken the database behind that Wiki and removed means to fix it.
-Basically, I don't want to lose the information on that page so I have rewritten it here.
+One of my most popular pages on my website is my [SAMtools page](http://davetang.org/wiki/tiki-index.php?page=SAMTools), which I created back in 2011.
+Unfortunately I can no longer edit that page for technical reasons, so I have migrated the information here.
+My examples do not include the `-@` argument, which allows the extremely useful feature of multi-threading.
+This is a very useful feature given that BAM files can get rather huge these days.
+For the latest information, please refer to the [release notes](https://github.com/samtools/samtools/releases).

-In addition, I have created an example SAM file to demonstrate the commands.
-The steps to create ```aln.sam``` are inside the ```run.sh``` script.
-The reads in the SAM file are created from a randomly generated reference sequence; typing ```make``` will run all the steps used to create the file.
+I have created an example SAM file to demonstrate the commands.
+The steps to create `aln.sam` are inside the `run.sh` script.
+The reads in the SAM file are created from a randomly generated reference sequence; typing `make` will run all the steps used to create the file.

 ```bash
 git clone https://github.com/davetang/learning_bam_file.git